radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 # Changelog

-* 01 - added more discussion of IPSec, and move TLS-PSK to its own document,
+* 01 - added more discussion of IPsec, and move TLS-PSK to its own document,

 * 02 - Added text on Increasing the Security of Insecure Transports